greydongilmore/trajectoryGuide-site/docs/widgets/04_frame_detection.md

 * **Transform type (default: Rigidbody):** Rigidbody, Similarity, Affine.
 * **Iterations (default: 100):** Set the maximum number of iterations.
 * **Max Landmarks (default: 200):** Set the maximum number of frame fiducials to use, each slice in the CT scan contains a set of fiducial points.
-For instance, if a CT scan is acquired with 124 slices, using a Leksell frame, there would be ~600 fiducial points.
+For instance, if a CT scan is acquired with 124 slices, using a Leksell frame, there would be ~ 600 fiducial points.
 * **Match Centroids (default: No):** Starts the process by translating source centroid to target centroid.
+* **Reverse Source/Target (default: No):** Will invert the transform so the source is fixed and the target is floating.
+This is helpful if the target has fewer data samples than the source.
+* **Target Point Radius (default: 0.5 mm):** Radius to use for the target frame fiducials.
+* **Mean Distance Measure (Default: RMS):** metric to use when measuring the point registration error.

+### Troubleshooting automatic frame detection

-The first parameter to adjust would be **Match Centroids**, select **Yes** and would will see a pop-up message asking if you want to overwrite the previous frame registration data, select **Yes**:
+The first parameter to adjust would be **Match Centroids**, select **Yes**.
+A pop-up message will appear asking if you want to overwrite the previous frame registration data, select **Yes**:

 <center>
     <figure>